JulianBell106/lamulettipizza/PROJECT.md

 ## 14a.
 Live Location Broadcast — Spec (Session 14)

 **Why first:** Foundation piece.
-Once van GPS is flowing into Firestore, the geofence feature (Section 15) becomes a Cloud Function on top of the same data — no new device work needed.
+Once van GPS is flowing into Firestore, the geofence feature becomes a Cloud Function on top of the same data — no new device work needed.

 **Kitchen side (`kitchen.html`):**
 - Toggle button in kitchen header — "📍 Broadcast: ON / OFF"